Big game on any stage: No. 3 Notre Dame vs. No. 12 Syracuse

-The third-ranked Fighting Irish (10-0, No. 3 CFP) visit Yankee Stadium in contention for the College Football Playoff.
-They face No. 12 Syracuse, the highest-ranked team the Orange have fielded in 20 years.
+The third-ranked Fighting Irish (10-0, No. 3 CFP) visit Yankee Stadium in contention for the College Football Playoff to face No. 12 Syracuse, the highest-ranked team the Orange have fielded in 20 years.

 Notre Dame is two victories away from an unbeaten regular season and an almost certain spot in the national semifinals for the first time in the five-year history of the four-team playoff.
 Those games will be played on two coasts as the Irish finish the season next week at rival Southern California.